tianzhi0549/FCOS/README.md

 ## Installation

-This FCOS implementation is based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark), so its installation is the same as original maskrcnn-benchmark.
+This FCOS implementation is based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
+Therefore the installation is the same as original maskrcnn-benchmark.

 Please check [INSTALL.md](INSTALL.md) for installation instructions.
 You may also want to see the original [README.md](MASKRCNN_README.md) of maskrcnn-benchmark.